Colophony (rosin) Allergy

 Most commonly experienced as Elastoplast allergy

-Colophony or rosin is a natural substance obtained from conifers.
+Colophony or rosin is a natural substance obtained from conifers, which gives it its distinctive smell of pine trees.
 It is created from pine balsam during the making of turpentine.
 When the turpentine is distilled away, colophony (rosin) is the hard yellow residue left behind.

 You may be familiar with Rosin in its natural form as used by players of stringed instruments but it is also widely used in the manufacture of other everyday items.
 Most people develop Colophony Allergy by being sensitised through the use of fabric sticking plasters (eg Elastoplast) as it is present in the adhesive.